The Big Trail: Preservation and re-release

 A neglected film for many years, it was only seen in the conventional 35mm version for decades.
 In the early 1980s, the Museum of Modern Art in New York City, which held the original 70mm nitrate camera negative, wished to preserve the film but found that nitrate decomposition had left it too shrunken and fragile to be copied to safety film, and that no film lab would touch it.
 Over a year-long project, Karl Malkames, a specialist in film restoration technology, designed and built a special printer to preserve this version of the film.
 The image on the original negative was transferred to a 35mm anamorphic master.

 Dave Kehr wrote for the Chicago Tribune in 1988: "The added richness of resolution and the silvery sheen that the first generation 70 mm. nitrate prints would have provided can only be imagined.
 And yet, The Big Trail remains an eye-popping experience".

 Home media

 The 70mm version was finally seen on cable television in the late 1990s.
 The 35mm version had been released to VHS and DVD previously for several years.
 A two-disc restored DVD was released in the U.S. on May 13, 2008, featuring the 35 and 70-millimeter versions.
 A Blu-ray edition featuring the 70-millimeter version was released in September 2012.

-The film's copyright was renewed, so the film will not be in the public domain until 2026.
+The film's copyright was renewed, so the film finally entered the public domain in 2026.